All Episodes

 And playing those games with him is a waste of time.

-It's time to actually get back to proper, uh legitimate, responsible, accountable government at the federal level in this country.
+It's time to actually get back to proper, legitimate, responsible, accountable government at the federal level in this country.

-Mark Stein in for us on the EIB network.
+Mark Stein, in for rush on the EIB network.

-But bear bear with me.
+But bear with me.

 Bear with me.

-And and lots of, by the way, lots of legislatures have arcane procedural rules.
+And lots of, by the way, lots of legislatures have arcane procedural rules.

-Um if you've ever been at the House of Lords and seen uh the Lord Chancellor uh walking Backwards, holding the cap of maintenance or the gentleman usher of the black rod uh slamming the door in the face of the House of Commons.
+If you've ever been at the House of Lords and seen the Lord Chancellor walking backwards, holding the cap of maintenance, or the gentleman usher of the black rod slamming the door in the face of the House of Commons, you'll know there are all kinds of arcane procedural rules.

-Uh there's a difference.
+There's a difference.

-So the point for Republicans here now is they've got to deny cloture on the and this is where it starts to give you a headache, and this is testament to how perverted and corrupted uh American parliamentary politics has become under the present system.
+And this is testament to how perverted and corrupted American parliamentary politics has become under the present system.

-Uh and and that agreement, by the way, has to be locked in uh by unan for it to mean anything with this slippery wily duplicitous skunk of a man, uh that agreement has to be locked in by unanimous consent before the cloture vote.
+And that agreement, by the way, has to be locked in by for it to mean anything with this slippery, wily, duplicitous skunk of a man.

 In other words, none of it means anything.